3C0D/obsidian-repeat-last-commands/README.md

 ## Features

-- **Repeat Last Command**: Quickly execute the most recently used command
+- **Last Command**: Quickly execute the most recently used command
-- **Repeat Last Commands**: Access your recent command history in a menu
+- **Last Commands modal**: Access your recent command history in a menu
 - **Command Aliases**: Create custom names for frequently used commands (manageable in settings)
 - **Command Exclusions**: Hide/show specific commands from the command palette (manageable in settings)
-- **Keyboard Shortcuts**: Quickly configure shortcuts for commands directly from the palette (customizable)
+- **Keyboard Shortcuts**: Quickly configure shortcuts for commands directly from the palette

 ## How to Use

 ### Basic Commands

-- **Repeat Last Command**: Execute your most recently used command
+- **Last Command**: Execute your most recently used command
-- **Repeat Commands**: Open a modal with your command history to select from
+- **Last Commands modal**: Open a modal with your command history to select from
 - **Copy Command ID**: Copy the ID of the last executed command to clipboard

 ### Command Aliases